 Nominations for the Freedom Award must come from a Guard or Reserve member who is employed by the organization they are nominating, or from a family member.
 This year’s nominees represent large and small employers from almost every industry, including health, transportation, hospitality, entertainment, banking, service, and security – as well as from state and local governments.

 Employers must have surpassed the legal requirements of the Uniformed Services Employment and Reemployment Rights Act (USERRA) by providing their Guard and Reserve employees additional non-mandated benefits, such as differential or full pay to offset lost wages, extended health benefits and other similar benefits.

-Batesville (www.Batesville.com), a wholly-owned subsidiary of Hillenbrand, Inc. (NYSE:HI), is the leader in the North American death care industry, offering a comprehensive portfolio of Burial Solutions, Cremation Options, Memorial Solutions and Technology Solutions.
+Batesville (www.Batesville.com), a wholly-owned subsidiary of Hillenbrand, Inc. (NYSE:HI), is the leader in the death care industry in North America, offering a comprehensive portfolio of Burial Solutions, Cremation Options, Memorial Solutions and Technology Solutions.
 For more than 125 years, Batesville has been dedicated to helping families honor the lives of those they love®.
 Batesville’s innovation has changed the face of funeral service, from advancements in manufacturing and quality to patented features and memorialization offerings, technology and web-based solutions, and profit-enhancing merchandising systems.
 Our history of manufacturing excellence, product innovation, superior customer service and reliable delivery has helped Batesville become – and remain – a market leader.

 FOR ADDITIONAL INFORMATION, CONTACT:

 Director – Strategic Communications

 ©2018 Batesville Services, Inc.[/vc_column_text][/vc_column][/vc_row]